ungnomned/semi-auto_hasher/README.md

 2. Open a text editor and create a batch file with the following

 3. @ECHO OFF
-4. cd "Full path to hasher.py location" e.g. cd C:\Users\guest\Documents\Folder2\Folder1
+4. cd "Full path to hasher.py location" e.g. cd C:\Users\guest\Downloads
 5. START python hasher.py

-6. Save the text document as a .bat file preferably somewhere on the desktop
+6. Save the text document as a .bat file preferably somewhere on the desktop for easy accesibility